Nicola Cornick

 Nicola Cornick (born 1964 in Bradford, Yorkshire, England) is a British writer of historical romance novels and time slip mysteries that merge multiple genres, including historical fiction, romance, suspense, adventure, crime, science fiction/fantasy and the supernatural.
 Her books have been translated into over 40 languages and she has won a number of awards.

 Cornick was elected the twenty-eighth chair (2017–2019) of the Romantic Novelists' Association (RNA), and is a member of the Society of Authors and the Historical Writers' Association.
 She is a speaker on writing and history-related topics and is RNA archivist.

+In 2018, Cornick described a literary phenomena she called the Tiffany Effect, a dilemma regarding names and terms in historical fiction.

 Biography

 Nicola Cornick was born in Yorkshire, England.
 She obtained an honours degree in Medieval History from London University.
 She worked for many years in university administration, including at Cranfield University.
 She returned to college in Oxford, to study at Ruskin College. gaining a master's degree in Public History.

 She published her first novel in 1998 for Mills & Boon (reedited as Harlequin Enterprises in USA), specialising in romances set in the British Regency.
 In 2006 she moved to HQN Books (Harlequin Enterprises) in the United States and published longer historical romances with settings ranging from 19th century Scotland to the Arctic.
 In 2014 she signed with HarperCollins HQ to write multiple time period historical mysteries.

 Cornick's books have won the Reader's Choice Award, the Laurel Wreath and the LORIES.